-Asian Heritage Month: Poetry Part Two May 28, 2019 – Posted in: Asian Heritage Month – Tags: Asian Heritage Month, poetry
+Asian Heritage Month: Poetry Part Two May 28, 2019 – Posted in: Highlights – Tags: Asian Heritage Month, Poetry

 Today, we’ve got some more great poetry titles for Asian Heritage Month to bring to your attention!
 Don’t forget to click on the titles below to learn more about your next favourite book!

 “Bodymap” by Leah Lakshmi Piepzna-Samarasinha: Finalist for the 2015 Publishing Triangle Audre Lorde Award for Lesbian Poetry, Shortlisted for the ReLit Poetry Award!
 In this volume, Leah Lakshmi maps hard and vulnerable terrains of queer desire, survivorhood, transformative love, sick and disabled queer genius and all the homes we claim and deserve.

 “Consensual Genocide” by Leah Lakshmi Piepzna-Samarasinha: The first volume of poetry by Leah is full of the stories we’ve been waiting for.
 Tracing bloodlines from Sri Lanka’s civil wars to Brooklyn and Toronto streets, these fierce poems are full of heart and guts, telling raw truths about brown girl border crossings before and after 9/11, surviving abuse, mixed-race journeys and high femme rebellions.

 “Enough to be Mortal Now” by Rienzi Crusz: As Crusz meditates on the edge of silence, he walks feistily as always through the scowl of age and lovingly through the many idioms of the sun, revelling in the poetic spaces he has defined with his “singing metaphors” and the dance of words.